PAULGOODNESS2/CAPSTONE-SALES-DATA/README.md

 ### Problem Statement:
 ---

--retrieve the total sales for each product category.
+- retrieve the total sales for each product category.

--find the number of sales transactions in each region.
+- find the number of sales transactions in each region.

--find the highest-selling product by total sales value.
+- find the highest-selling product by total sales value.

--calculate total revenue per product.
+-  calculate total revenue per product.

--calculate monthly sales totals for the current year.
+- calculate monthly sales totals for the current year.

--find the top 5 customers by total purchase amount.
+- find the top 5 customers by total purchase amount.

--calculate the percentage of total sales contributed by each region.
+- calculate the percentage of total sales contributed by each region.

--identify products with no sales in the last quarter.
+- identify products with no sales in the last quarter.

 ### Data Sources:
 ---